Nonye2K3/chia/Beginner's-Guide.md

 - *GiB* : is gibibytes and the old school way computers measured space.
 The new hotness - especially from hard drive manufacturers - is to measure in gigabytes.
 Since gigabytes are based on 1000 and gibibytes are based on 1024, GB is always 1.074 times larger than GiB.

-- *When you plot* : Your computer creates these large 101 GiB files (approx 101 gigs).
-Inside are large tables (like excel sheets) where each cell has a random pointer to another cell in the table.
+- *When you plot* : You can think of each plot as a collection of bingo cards, which have a chance of winning blocks, and thus winning you coins.Your computer creates these large 101 [GiB](https://simple.wikipedia.org/wiki/Gibibyte) plot files (approx 108 GB - gigabytes).
+Inside are large tables (like Excel spreadsheets) where each cell has a random pointer to another cell in the table.
 This is what the computer is doing, and why it takes so long to create the plot.
 It is running calculations and putting the “answers” in these millions of cells.
-The expected life for a k32 plot to be eligible on mainnet is about 7 to 15 years, for now.
-You can think of each plot as a collection of bingo cards, which have a chance of winning blocks.
+The expected life for a 101 GiB - k32 plot to be eligible on mainnet is about 5 to 10 years, for now.
+There are different sizes of plots.
+For now, only work with k32 plots. k33 and above are not necessary.

-Here is why transactions are so green/

 ### Farm tab

 This will show you how many plots you have created.
 On the top it will show how many Chias have been farmed.
-It also shows how many gigs of plots you have on the network.
-If you have 2 plots of 101 GiB created.
-Then it shows on Top left “Total size of Plots” .2 TIB, means you offer this much storage of formulas to the chia network.
+It also shows how many GiB of plots you have on the network.
+For example, you have 2 plots of 101 GiB created.
+Then it shows on Top left “Total size of Plots" as 0.2 [TiB](https://en.wikipedia.org/w/index.php?title=Tebibyte&redirect=no).
+This means you offer 0.2 TiB much storage of formulas to the Chia network.
 It is calculated as you have 101 GiB x 2 = 202 GiB.

 - *Latest Block Challenges* : This shows the latest challenges and signage points, which can be thought of as mini lotteries.
 Every 9 seconds, there is a new signage point, which means there is a new opportunity for you to check your plots and see if you've won.
 Every other signage point will be a winner for someone on the network so there is a new block created about every 18 seconds.

-- *Last Attempted Proof* :This is important.
-It is a 2 step process.
-(Step 1) plot passes filter test.
-(Step 2)- Selected Plot is checked for winning hash.
-So as an example- your system is running-- There are 5 lines if you have 157 plots – each of the 5 lines read 0/157.
+- *Last Attempted Proof* This is important: It is a 2 step process. **Step 1** plot passes filter test. **Step 2** - Selected Plot is checked for winning hash.
+What this looks like in the GUI: In the *Last Attempted Proof* section you have a list of five lines.
+Suppose you have 157 plots – each of the five lines read 0/157.
+Once in awhile a plot might get selected.
 If a plot is selected or a 2nd plot is selected that is good news and the number changes to 1/157 or 2/157 maybe 3/157.
-After passing the filter, each selected plot will go through a "quality lookup", which does approximately 7 reads on your plot, and tells you whether the plots have won.
+After passing the filter, each selected plot will go through a "quality lookup," which does approximately 7 reads on your plot, and tells you whether the plots have won.
 If you won, it does not show any indication as the transaction is done quickly.
 Your wallet increases.

-Once that match shows on the first line, it will move down to lines 2-5, then if another plot passes step 1, it starts at the top also, amd moves its way done the filter process.
+Once that match shows on the first line, it will move down to lines 2-5, then if another plot passes step 1, it starts at the top also, and moves its way done the filter process.

-Winning is very rare, and on average one person wins in the whole world, every 18 seconds.
+Winning is very rare, and on average one person wins in the whole world every 18 seconds.
 On every signage point (9 seconds), all of your plots are checked to see which ones passes the [plot filter](https://github.com/Chia-Network/chia-blockchain/wiki/FAQ#what-is-the-plot-filter-and-why-didnt-my-plot-pass-it).
 Approximately 1/512 of all plots will pass the plot filter for each challenge, so here you can see how many of your plots passed.
 However there are 4,608 chances to win 2 chia every day.

 If for some reason those lines stop moving that is another indication you are not in sync with database and need to resync—see below.

+# Using the GUI

 ## Create a plot